 Kyoto, the former Imperial capital of Japan with its amazing wealth of Buddhist temples and Shinto shrines, is on many people's 'to do' list when travelling in Japan.

-Most arrive here via train at Kyoto Station.
-And, although it probably wasn’t on their list of ‘must see’ sights when in Kyoto – it really ought to be.
-It’s incredible!
+Most arrive at Kyoto Station via the world-famous shinkansen bullet train.
+And, although the station building itself probably wasn't on their list of 'must see' sights when in Kyoto - it really ought to be.
+It's incredible!

 Official Kyoto Station Building website: